FrozenRainDev/Hardcore-Survival/README.md

 ### Temperature <img src="https://s1.ax1x.com/2022/08/31/v5A2nJ.png" width="32px" />

 - Temperature is affected by the environment and players should be within the suitable temperature range.
+- Ways to adjust body temperature (cope with extreme temperatures) :
+    - Wear specific clothing(e.g. wool clothes);
+    - Put heated or cooled hot water bags (similar to *Don't Starve*'s thermal stones) in your inventory so that you won't get too cold or hot;
-- To cope with extreme temperatures, wear specific clothing or drink thermostatic potions.
+    - Drink thermostatic potions.

 ### Stamina <img src="https://s1.ax1x.com/2022/08/31/v5AvNt.png" width="32px" />